 Efficient transport network in Zhambyl Oblast connecting Almaty and Shymkent

 Efficient transport network in Almaty-Korday-Blagoveshchenka-Merke-Tashkent-Terment road sectionProgress Towards Outcome

-ADB mid-term review mission in October 2013 found that the project is ahead of schedule.
+ADB fielded a mid-term review mission in October 2013.
+The progress of project implementation is ahead of schedule.

 Implementation ProgressDescription of Project Outputs